Find Grad Schools

 22 Yearly Graduations

 West Chester University of Pennsylvania comes in at #4 on our list of the most popular colleges offering doctor's degrees in public administration & social service.
 Roughly 17,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
 During the most recent year for which we have data, 22 people received their doctor's degree in public administration & social service from WCUPA.
-About 55% of this group were women, and 45% were students from an underrepresented racial-ethnic group.
-Data shows that WCUPA graduates that hold this degree go on to make a median salary of $82,087.
+About 45% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 22 Yearly Graduations

 The University of Texas at Arlington comes in at #4 on our list of the most popular colleges offering doctor's degrees in public administration & social service.
 Each year, around 48,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
 During the most recent year for which we have data, 22 people received their doctor's degree in public administration & social service from UT Arlington.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 63% were women.
-Data shows that UT Arlington graduates that hold this degree go on to make a median salary of $82,087.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #6